Theory and applications of linearized multivariate skew polynomials: Linearizing sets of roots and P-independence

-P-bases are minimal sets of P-generators of a P-closed set \cite[Proposition 25]{multivariateskew} and, for a finitely generated P-closed set, they also correspond to its maximal P-independent subsets \cite[Lemma 36]{multivariateskew}.
-Another important result is the following, which combines \cite[Corollary 26]{multivariateskew} and \cite[Corollary 32]{multivariateskew}.

-\begin{lemma}[\textbf{\cite{multivariateskew}}] If a P-closed set is finitely generated, then it admits a finite P-basis, and any two of its P-bases are finite and have the same number of elements. \end{lemma}
+If a P-closed set is finitely generated, then it admits a finite P-basis \cite[Cor.
+26]{multivariateskew}, and any two of its P-bases are finite and have the same number of elements \cite[Cor.
+32]{multivariateskew}.
+Thus, we may define the \textit{rank} of a finitely generated P-closed set $ \Omega \subseteq \mathbb{F}^n $, denoted by $ {\rm Rk}(\Omega) $, as the size of any of its P-bases.
+In fact, the collection of P-independent subsets of a finitely generated P-closed set forms a matroid \cite[Prop.
+27]{multivariateskew} and the concepts above correspond to those in classical matroid theory \cite{oxley}.